2023–24 NFL playoffs: AFC: Kansas City Chiefs 17, Baltimore Ravens 10

-NFC Championship Game: San Francisco 49ers 34, Detroit Lions 31
+NFC: San Francisco 49ers 34, Detroit Lions 31

 This was the third postseason meeting between the 49ers and Lions.
 The postseason series had been split 1–1 between the two teams.
 The most recent postseason matchup between the two came in the 1983 NFC Divisional Round, which the 49ers won 24–23 at Candlestick Park in San Francisco.
 The 49ers and Lions did not meet in the regular season.
 This was the second NFC Championship appearance for the Lions and first since 1991, in which they lost to the Washington Redskins (coincidentally, this was Washington's most recent NFC Championship appearance at this point; they returned to the NFC Championship the following season.)
 This was the third straight season and fourth time in the last five seasons that the 49ers reached the NFC Championship Game.

 The Lions started off with an explosive offensive push that saw them score a touchdown within the first two minutes of the game; they would score two more touchdowns and a field goal, as well as the defense forcing an interception on Purdy, to take a 24–7 lead at halftime.
 Although the 49ers only managed a Christian McCaffrey touchdown in the first half, they proceeded to score 27 unanswered points off of huge plays: a 51-yard pass from Brock Purdy was recovered by Brandon Aiyuk as it deflected off Kindle Vildor's helmet on a touchdown drive, which was immediately followed by a fumble recovery off of Jahmyr Gibbs that the 49ers converted into another touchdown drive.
 They also benefitted from two turnovers on downs when the Lions were in field goal range both times.
 Midway through the third quarter, Josh Reynolds dropped a pass on 4th-and-2 at the San Francisco 28-yard line.
 Then in the fourth quarter, the Lions unsuccessfully attempted a fourth down conversion instead of going for a field goal, and both turnovers on downs, plus the fumble by Gibbs, proved costly as the Lions would ultimately lose by a field goal.
 Both the 49ers and Lions got touchdowns after that point, but the Lions onside kick attempt with 56 seconds left was unsuccessful, allowing the 49ers to win.
 After the game, Lions head coach Dan Campbell was criticized for his aggressive fourth down play calls, but he defended his decisions.

 The 24–7 halftime lead blown by the Lions mirrors a 49ers' 24–7 halftime blown lead in the 1957 NFL Western Conference Championship game against the Lions, who later went on to win the 1957 NFL Championship Game against the Browns.
 The Lions’ collapse in the NFC Championship entered football lore as part of the Curse of Bobby Layne superstition used to explain the Lions' championship drought since 1957.
 In addition, the 17-point comeback tied for the largest comeback in NFC Championship history.